 Proposal for Compensation to Eligible Members of the “Restructuring Working Group”

 The proposed Restructuring Working Group must include appropriate level of compensation for members (either organization representatives or individuals) to fully support their participation in that working group (see 2e for a proposed approach for which members would receive compensation).

-This is critical.
-If this proposed group will not have access to funding for compensation, the process or forthcoming recommendations will continue to be developed by parties and entities that have the capacity and resources to participate without compensation.
-This will not achieve Justice in our recommendations and will instead continue the extractive, exploitative status quo process that currently exists.
+Compensation is critical.
+Access to funding for compensation will allow the process and or forthcoming recommendations to be developed by the widest range of voices by removing barriers to JEDI’s consistent and meaningful participation including but not limited to compensation.

 This proposed approach to compensation could be a test bed for the proposals coming from the compensation mini group.

 Any proposal should build from the foundational work done in the compensation CDEI mini group, with the flexibility to add/modify approaches as new ideas emerge.